Summer Camps

 ECO STEM Camps

-ECO (Ecology, Conservation, & Outreach) STEM camp is a great way for students grades K-12 to get hands-on, feet-wet fun while learning more about aquatic life and conservation.
-New for summer 2025 is a two-day camp for grades K-8, and returning is the four-day, three-night ECO STEM Camp for high schoolers at the Biology Field Station, and the Ohio River Conservation Course, a week-long water conservation career exploration experience with the Field Station and its collaborators.
+ECO (Ecology, Conservation, & Outreach) STEM camps are a great way for students grades 1-8 and 9-12 to get hands-on, feet-wet fun while learning more about aquatic life and conservation at the Thomas More University Biology Field Station.
+In summer 2026, the grades 1-8 ECO STEM Day camp will be held from 9 a.m. – 3 p.m.
+June 29-30, and the four-day, overnight ECO STEM Camp for high schoolers will be held July 12-15.
+Be sure to also check out the Ohio River Conservation Course, a week-long water conservation career exploration day camp for high schoolers with the Field Station and its collaborators.

 Summer Theater Workshop